viki-m13/SPX-Target-Hit-Forecaster-Edge-vs-Baseline-Barrier-Model/README.md

-Got it.
-Here’s a README-friendly version using only plain text and simple markdown.

----

 ## SPX Multi-Horizon Target-Hit Forecaster — Lift vs Baseline Barrier Model

 This model is a barrier-hitting forecaster for SPX (^GSPC) that searches over horizon, minimum move, and regime filters to maximize edge vs a naive baseline.